roblenvic/Bonanza-Turbo/README.md

 then simply remove this mod from your community folder.

-This mod took over 150 hours to make.
+This mod took approaching 250 hours to make.
 It is a free mod, but donations are very welcome and this helps me to spend more energy and time devoted to improving it and also creating more mods for flight simulator MSFS2020.
 Any donation will be sincerely appreciated.
 Thank you.